 Tourists visit from all over the world and “snowbirds” call the church home during the winter months.
 Spectacular stained glass windows capture the Florida sun from all directions welcoming worshipers of all denominations and walks of life.
 Many of the original fixtures, built by Rev. Ralph and the founders, are still in use and are reminders of their labor of love.
 Several of the charter members’ families are still active with the church.

 The nondenominational church is a hub of activity in the community with youth programs, Bible studies, music and worship arts ministries, missions, a thrift shop and outreach programs.

-Six senior pastors have served over the 65 years.
-They are Rev. Philip Ralph, Rev. Robbins Ralph, Rev. Fred Campbell, Dr. John Pickens, Rev. Leon Hermes, Dr. Armand Weller and presently Reverend Dr. Dave Ruth.
+Eight senior pastors have served over the 73 years.
+They are Rev. Philip Ralph, Rev. Robbins Ralph, Rev. Fred Campbell, Dr. John Pickens, Rev. Leon Hermes, Dr. Armand Weller, Dr. Dave Ruth and presently Reverend Dr. Jeff Iskra.